-In a recent blog, Mendix Chief Evangelist Nick Ford explored how low-code platforms allow software engineers to focus on what they do best: writing code.
-In this blog, I want to explore in more depth some of the features of the Mendix platform that help support what software engineers do best.
+In an earlier blog post, Chief Marketing Officer Nick Ford explored how low-code platforms allow software engineers to focus on what they do best: Programming.
+In this blog post, I want to explore in more depth some of the features of the Mendix platform that help support what software engineers do best.

 - Model SDK

 Each is designed to help engineers extend the platform to suit their organization’s needs.
 Let’s look at each of these to see how they can be leveraged inside the Mendix Platform.